spcorcor18/LPO-8852/lectures/Lecture 4 - Difference-in-differences/Example studies - diff in diff.md

 Tello-Trillo, D. S. (2021).
 "Effects of losing public health insurance on preventative care, health, and emergency department use: Evidence from the TennCare disenrollment."
 Southern Economic Journal 88(1): 322-366. https://doi.org/10.1002/soej.12504
 > Analysis of the effects of the 2005 TennCare disenrollment using the BRFSS and NHIS and difference-in-differences.

 Wang, G., Hamad, R., & White, J. S. (2024).
-Advances in Difference-in-differences Methods for Policy Evaluation Research.
-Epidemiology, 35(5), 628-637. https://journals.lww.com/epidem/fulltext/2024/09000/advances_in_difference_in_differences_methods_for.6.aspx
+Advances in Difference-in-differences Methods for Policy Evaluation Research. *Epidemiology*, 35(5), 628-637. https://journals.lww.com/epidem/fulltext/2024/09000/advances_in_difference_in_differences_methods_for.6.aspx

 :star: Wing, C., Simon, K., & Bello-Gomez, R. A. (2018).
 Designing Difference in Difference Studies: Best Practices for Public Health Policy Research. *Annual Review of Public Health*, 39(1), 453-469. https://doi.org/10.1146/annurev-publhealth-040617-013507